 Mold has become a more common problem for homeowners since energy efficient construction and remodels have plugged the holes where heat escaped.
-Moisture is no longer escaping with it, and may create a more hospitable environment for mold.
+Moisture is no longer escaping with it and may create a more hospitable environment for mold.

-Most fungi, including molds, produce microscopic cells called spores that spread easily through the air.
+Most fungi, including molds, produce microscopic cells called spores that spread easily in the air.
 Live spores act like seeds, forming new mold growths with the right conditions.
 All of us here in the mountains are exposed to fungal spores daily in the air we breathe.

 Most of the mold found indoors comes from outdoors.
-Because it needs moisture to grow, molds only become a problem only when there is water damage, high humidity, or dampness.
+Because it needs moisture to grow, mold only becomes a problem only when there is water damage, high humidity, or dampness.
 Common sources of indoor moisture that cause mold problems include flooding, roof and plumbing leaks, damp basements or crawl spaces, or any moisture condensation on cold surfaces.
 Bathroom showers and steam from cooking can also create problems if they are not well ventilated.

-What should I do if I suspect mold in my Summit County Home?
+What should I do if I suspect mold in my Summit County home?